An ad-free and cookie-free website.

-We show how FDP stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Food: Specialty/Candy industry.
+We show how FDP stock compares to 2,000+ US-based stocks, and to peers in the Agriculture, Forestry, Fishing and Hunting sector and Fruit and Tree Nut Combination Farming industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Fresh Del Monte is one of the world's leading vertically integrated producers, marketers and distributors of high-quality fresh and fresh-cut fruit and vegetables, as well as a leading producer and distributor of prepared food in Europe, Africa and the Middle East.
 Fresh Del Monte markets its products worldwide under the DEL MONTE® brand (under license from Del Monte Foods, Inc.), a symbol of product innovation, quality, freshness and reliability for over 125 years.
 The Company also markets its products under the MANN™ brand and other related trademarks.
 Fresh Del Monte Produce Inc. is not affiliated with certain other Del Monte companies around the world, including Del Monte Foods, Inc., the U.S. subsidiary of Del Monte Pacific Limited, Del Monte Canada, or Del Monte Asia Pte.
 Ltd

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)